MarkCondello/react-house-marketplace/README.md

 As part of the firebase setup, we also created a single collection item for listings and 3 indexes as well as an authed user.

+### Authentication
+- The sign up page uses firebase auth to create new users with username and password crednetials.
+[View the firebase docs here.](https://firebase.google.com/docs/auth/web/start)

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).